dmx-systems/dmx-documentation/docs/devel.rst

 Plugin configuration
 ====================

 If your plugin comes with its own data model you must tell DMX the data model version it relies on.
-To do so, set the ``dm4.plugin.model_version`` configuration property in the ``plugin.properties`` file, e.g.:
+To do so, set the ``dmx.plugin.model_version`` configuration property in the ``plugin.properties`` file, e.g.:

 .. code-block:: text

-    dm4.plugin.model_version=2
+    dmx.plugin.model_version = 2

 DMX's migration machinery takes charge of running the plugin's migrations up to that configured number.
-If your plugin comes with no data model, you can specify ``0`` resp. omit the ``dm4.plugin.model_version`` property as ``0`` is its default value.
+If your plugin comes with no data model, you can specify ``0`` resp. omit the ``dmx.plugin.model_version`` property as ``0`` is its default value.

 Usually each plugin has its own ``plugin.properties`` file.
 It allows the developer to configure certain aspects of the plugin.
 The name of the ``plugin.properties`` file and its path within the plugin directory is fixed:

 .. code-block:: text

-    dm4-myplugin/src/main/resources/plugin.properties
+    dmx-myplugin/src/main/resources/plugin.properties

 If no ``plugin.properties`` file is present, the default configuration values apply.